k8gb-io/k8gb/docs/deploy_windowsdns.md

 ### Install demo app

 Deploys the sample Podinfo workload with failover GLSB configured using annotations in the Ingress resource [samples](https://github.com/k8gb-io/k8gb/tree/master/docs/examples/azure/demo/).
-Ensure that the hosts on the samples are correctly updated.
+Ensure that the hosts on the samples are correctly updated before execution

 ```sh
 make deploy-demo